NeCTAR-RC/tutorials/_launching-virtual-machines/04-networks-secgroups-keypair.md

 ### Security Groups

-Use the up-arrow button to select the `ssh` security group.
+Use the up-arrow button to select the SSH security group.

 If you're following the Cloud Starter Curriculum, you created this in the tutorial *Security groups, the absolute basics* {: .callout-warning}